-The security dispatch is located in the security office and is accessible 24 hours a day/365 days a year and includes services such as campus safety dispatch, alarm monitoring and other communications capabilities.
+The security dispatch is located in the security office and is accessible 24 hours a day/365 days a year and includes services such as campus safety dispatch, access control, life safety systems and CCTV video monitoring.
 Security dispatchers work all shifts, weekends, holidays, administrative closure days, and inclement weather days.
 All calls for non-emergency assistance (lock-outs, unlocks, etc.) are to be directed to the security line 708-524-5999 or ext.
 5999.